 - Dig out a pit in the ground for your crates to sit in

-- Dig out a trench for your drainage pipes (usually 110mm) that will bring the water into the crates
+- Dig out a trench for your pipes (usually 110mm drainage pipe) that will bring the water into the crates

-- Lay out the membrane at the bottom of the crates, leaving enough for the sides and top to be covered by it
+- Lay out the membrane at the bottom of the pit, leaving enough for the sides and top of the crate system to be covered with it.

 The main maintenance problem you’ll have to worry about with any soakaway system is blockages – but there are other problems that you can’t always fix!
 For instance, if a pipe has a hole or has been punctured by a tree root, you’ll need to completely replace it (or get someone else to).